Sumaya-daud/java-projects/README.md

 🎯 Overview

-This is a [Describe the type of calculator, e.g., standard, scientific, etc.] calculator application built using Java.
+This is a calculator application built using Java.
 It features a graphical user interface (GUI) to perform standard arithmetic operations.

 ✨ Key Features

 Performs basic operations: Addition, Subtraction, Multiplication, Division.

-[Add a specific feature, e.g., Supports keyboard input.]

-[Add a specific feature, e.g., Clear button (C) to reset the input.]